 The Chairman expressed his satisfaction with the progress of the meeting, and thanked the delegates for their usual enthusiastic participation and hard work.
-This probably so far the last meeting of Caixia QI, the Chairman and CT4 thanked Caixia of her excellent contributions.
+This was probably the last meeting of Caixia QI, the Chairman and CT4 thanked Caixia of her excellent contributions.

 The Chairman wished everyone a safe journey home.
 The meeting was closed on Friday at 16:20.